igordejanovic/parglare/docs/index.md

     There is no lexing as a separate phase.
 There is no separate lexer grammar.
     The parser will try to reconize token during parsing at the given location.
     This brings more parsing power as there are no lexical ambiguities introduced by a separate lexing stage.
-You want variable names in your language to be allowed to be like some of the keywords?
+You want variables in your language to be named like some of the keywords?
 No problem.

 * **Generalized parsing - GLR**

-    parglare gives you powerful tools to see where non-determinism in your grammar lies (the notorious shift-reduce and reduce-reduce conflicts) and gives detailed info on why that happened.
+    parglare gives you powerful tools to see where non-determinism in your grammar lies (the notorious [shift-reduce and reduce-reduce conflicts](./lr_parsing.md)) and gives detailed info on why that happened.
     In case your language needs non-deterministic parsing — either it needs additional lookahead to decide or your language is inherently ambiguous — you can resort to the GLR algorithm by a simple change of the parser class.
     The grammar stays the same.

     In the case of non-determinism (unability for a parser to deterministically decide what to do) the parser will fork and investigate each possibility.